The Big Baby Gear List!

 FOR THE BABY:

 - Nursing Pillow - I had a My Brest Friend, and I LOVED it.
 I like that it has a belt to go around you so you can adjust it higher or lower and it stays there.

 - An Additional Cover for your Nursing Pillow - VERY helpful when the baby barfs all over it :)

 - A Log for Tracking Feedings.
-A lot of my friends use the Total Baby app on their smartphones.
 I went old school and used this book because I wanted to be able to hand it off to Eric or his parents, who do a lot of babysitting for us while I'm at work.

 - Nightlight/Dimmer - We have a dimmer on our bedroom lights and it is fantastic - that way you don't have to turn the full lights on to do feedings in the middle of the night which can be jarring to the baby and also wake up your partner.

 - Water Bottle for you - I get so thirsty when nursing!

 - White Noise Machine - Lila still sleeps with one - it blocks out other household noise (our house is tiny) and signals sleep.
 SO essential.
 We also take it when we travel.

 - Humidifier - Its really humid in New York during the summer, so I only run the humidifier in the winter.